 The rules are slightly different when it comes to refusing surgical treatment for a work-related injury.
 If you refuse surgical treatment, the Workers’ Compensation Commission can take your refusal into consideration when determining whether or not to award permanent partial or permanent total disability benefits.
 However, this rule only applies if the recommended surgery is relatively low-risk, which means it does not carry a high risk of death or further impairment.
 The surgery must also have been recommended by at least two physicians.

 This means if you refuse to undergo a low-risk surgical treatment that has been recommended by multiple physicians, it could affect your ability to obtain permanent disability benefits.
 The Commission cannot hold your refusal against you if the surgery was high-risk or only recommended by one physician.

 Refusing Surgical Treatment After Sustaining A Work-Related Hernia

 The rules are also different for workers who refuse to undergo surgery to treat a work-related hernia.
 If you sustain a work-related hernia and your doctor recommends surgery, you can still obtain benefits even if you choose not to undergo surgical treatment.
 By law, you are still eligible for 13 weeks of temporary total disability benefits in addition to compensation for your medical expenses.

 Have you sustained a work-related injury?
 Seek legal representation from the attorneys at Armstrong & Vaught, P.L.C. right away.
 Our attorneys will protect your best interests and fight for the benefits you deserve throughout the workers’ compensation claim process.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.